shipperstack/shipper/docs/developer/API.md

 This endpoint will throw a 404 if a build with the given file name or build ID does not exist, with specific error messages for each scenario.

 ## v1 endpoints

-These endpoints are stable and are currently the most supported.

 ### Statistics